zalmoxes-laran/3D-survey-collection-doc/docs/3DSC4Metashape.rst

 3DSC for Metashape
 =============================

 **3DSC for Metashape** is a Python script toolkit that integrates Agisoft Metashape with the 3D Survey Collection (3DSC) workflow in Blender.
-It enables high-resolution texture generation on segmented photogrammetric models using the **Demetrescu-d'Annibale texture resolution formula**.
+It enables high-resolution texture generation on segmented photogrammetric models using the **Demetrescu-d'Annibale texture resolution formula** published in `Demetrescu et Alii 2026 <https://doi.org/10.3390/rs18020203>`

 .. contents:: Table of Contents
    :local: